Activist hedge fund TCI cuts stake in London Stock Exchange

 TCI called for the vote after accusing the board of forcing Rolet out.

-TCI declined to comment on the reason for the reduction in its LSE stake.
+TCI was not immediately available to comment on the return on its investment in the LSE shares it has sold.

-LSE shares closed 2.20 percent lower at 46.63 pounds.
+At 1535 GMT, LSE shares were down 2.1 percent at 46.68 pounds.
 The stock has risen around 23 percent this year and increased more than seven times in value over the past decade.

-Reporting by Arathy S Nair in Bengaluru; Editing by Mark Potter and Jane Merriman
+(Reporting by Arathy S Nair in Bengaluru; Editing by Mark Potter)